Teknomancer/sysprocalc/README.md

    ```
    The `--all` is required to make sure tests in the library are also run and not just the executable's tests.

-   To build a release target, append "--release" to each of the above commands.
+   To build a release target, append `--release` to each of the above commands.

 ### License